|INTAKES||DURATION||AWARDING INSTITUTION||CERTIFICATION||COURSE FEE|

 Corporate finance is concerned with the different ways organisations can raise finance and invest in assets in order to grow their business.
 There are three sources of finance for investment; internally generated cash flow, by borrowing and by selling shares.
 The central focus of corporate finance is the decision on what investments should be made and how it should be financed.
 However, both raising finance and investment involves risk and fundamental to the function of corporate finance is assessing the likely return on investments and manage the risk of raising finance.

-Normally the course will involve three years of full-time study with an additional year for the foundation option.
+Normally the accountancy and finance undergraduate qualification will involve three years of full-time study with an additional year for the foundation option.

-The BSc (Hons) Business Management programme is delivered through a full-time of formal lectures, workshops and seminars.
+The BSc (Hons) Accounting and Finance programme is delivered through a full-time of formal lectures, workshops and seminars.

-Various methods are used to assess each module including essays, reflective assignments, written reports, oral reports, case studies and projects.
+Various methods are used to assess each module of the BSc (Hons) Accounting and Finance programme including essays, reflective assignments, written reports, oral reports, case studies and projects.
 There will be time-constrained examinations also for selected modules.

 Please talk to our admissions team now.